 No Idea of Boundaries or What is Unsafe

 Oddly enough, considering my lack of communication with little kids my own age, I would enthusiastically say a loud “Hiya!” to any adult within 12ft.
-As I was getting older I started acting fearlessly when it came to jumping off stuff that was too high or climbing giant trees or play fighting really roughly or standing up on swings and wondering if it might be fun to let go of the chains (it really wasn’t).
-Yet, at the same time I’d be stupidly scared of going on fairground rides with the theory that if I couldn’t cope with it, I’d essentially be stuck on the bloody thing until it finished.
+As I was getting older I started acting fearlessly when it came to jumping off stuff that was too high or climbing giant trees or standing up on swings and wondering if it might be fun to let go of the chains (it really wasn’t).
+Oddly enough, I was stupidly scared of going on fairground rides with the theory that if I couldn’t cope with it, I’d essentially be stuck on the bloody thing until it finished.
 Having tested this logic a couple of times as an adult – with literally sickening consequences – I now stick rigidly to it!

 Not Getting the Natural Rhythm and Impulse Control in Conversations.